On this page:

 What can CGR do for my project?

 CGR has collaborated on projects at Wright State and external to the university.
-CGR can help in the design of experiments, provide expertise and "hands" for performing experiments, perform data analysis and interpretation, and utilize facilities for quantitative PCR, flow cytometry, microarrays, and next generation sequencing.
+CGR can help in the design of experiments, provide expertise and "hands" for performing experiments, perform data analysis and interpretation, and utilize facilities for quantitative PCR, flow cytometry, microarrays, next-generation, and 3rd generation sequencing.
 Study topics may include:

 - Gene expression

 - Structural variants